Rhetoric, Writing, and Digital Media Studies M.A. and Certificate Program

 This program has been incredibly helpful.
 I have been able to apply so much of what I learned directly to my own teaching methodology and practices.

 Please browse the site by clicking on the links at the top of the page.
 You will find information on applying to the program and coursework you need to complete for your degree.
-You can learn about our faculty by going to faculty comments, and you can read more student comments and find out about student projects from the research projects course as well as from other courses in the RWDMS program by going to student learning and student comments.
+You can learn about our faculty by going to RWDMS faculty, you can learn about your alumni, and you can find out about past student projects from the research projects course as well as from other courses in the RWDMS program.